lelandwilliams/GraphGA/README.md

 I implemented in Python a genetic algorithm to evolve optimal networks.
 The graphs were represented as edge-lists, which required devising original mutation and recombination algorithms.
 I wrote my own implementations of Prim's and All-Pairs-Shortest-Paths, using the explanations in CLRF as a reference.
+Were I doing it again, I would utilize NumPy and SciPy to reduce the expense of matrix operations.

 The maps in the pdf write-up of the project are the output of some scripting I did in R-Studio.
 I was taking a statistics class at the time of this project which utilitzed R. I had some help from my instructor in writing effecient R loops.

 The algorithm and the objective function succeded in finding viable transport solutions.

-This was submitted as the final project of a class in Genetic Algorithms.
+This was submitted as the final project of a course in genetic algorithms.
 The idea for the project was my own.